 Breast reduction has the reputation of having the highest satisfaction rate of any operation in plastic surgery.
-If you are experiencing back, neck, and shoulder pain, discomfort from bra strap grooving, or difficulty exercising or finding clothes that fit due to large breast size, breast reduction might solve your problems.
+If you are experiencing back, neck, and shoulder pain, discomfort from bra strap grooving, or difficulty exercising or finding clothes that fit due to large breast size, breast reduction in Boston might solve your problems.

 Breast Reduction Surgery – What to Expect

-- Surgical Setting – breast reduction surgery is performed on an outpatient basis
+- Surgical Setting – Breast reduction surgery is performed on an outpatient basis.

-- Anesthesia – a general anesthetic is used
+- Anesthesia – A general anesthetic is used.

-- Post Surgery – most patients feel well within a few days but take at least a week off from work.
-Light exercise is permitted at 2 weeks but heavy exercise must wait for 6 weeks.
-Swelling and bruising are present for 1 to 2 weeks and final results are evaluated 3 to 6 months after surgery.
+Most patients feel well within a few days but must take at least a week off from work.
+Light exercise is permitted at 2 weeks, but heavy exercise must wait for 6 weeks.
+The procedure’s final results are evaluated 3 to 6 months after surgery.